Phase Leader: Sarah Brooks

 Formal, Semi-formal and Informal Curriculum

-The formal curriculum allows students with moderate learning difficulties to follow a structure similar to that which they would access in a mainstream school.
+The formal curriculum allows pupils with moderate learning difficulties to follow a structure similar to that which they would access in a mainstream school.
 This makes sure that they have the opportunity to progress on to accreditations in Key Stage 4 (where this is appropriate).
-The curriculum is based on the National Curriculum, tying in to the thematic approach from the semi-formal curriculum which gives flexibility to transition students between these.
+The curriculum is based on the National Curriculum, tying in to the thematic approach from the semi-formal curriculum which gives flexibility to transition pupils between these.